Mr-Benji/TUE_27393_FATHIRI_AGRICULTURE_MANAGEMENT_SYSTEM_DB/README.md

     v_today      DATE   := TRUNC(SYSDATE);
     v_dow        NUMBER := TO_CHAR(v_today, 'D');
     v_is_holiday NUMBER;
-  BEGIN
-    -- 1 = Sunday, 7 = Saturday on some NLS; adjust if needed for your ORACLE_NLS_TERRITORY
+  BEGIN-- 1 = Sunday, 7 = Saturday on some NLS; adjust if needed for your ORACLE_NLS_TERRITORY
     IF v_dow BETWEEN 2 AND 6 THEN
       -- Weekday check
       NULL;